 Mushrooms are a healthy source of B vitamins.
 They contain niacin, riboflavin, and pantothenic acid, which all help in enhancing cardiac health.
 Niacin functions to rejuvenate the skin and improve digestion; riboflavin enhances red blood cells and pantothenic acid assists in producing body hormones while enhancing a balanced nervous system.

 Copper is an essential mineral to overall human development as it enhances nerves and bone health.
 Moreover, just as some elements of B vitamins, copper helps reproduce red blood cells.
 These red blood cells function as circulators of oxygen all through the body.

 A serving of mushrooms contains about 0.5 mg of copper.
 After cooking, a cup of mushrooms delivers one-third of an individual’s daily copper needs.

 Potassium is an essential component of healthy living and feeding.
 This substance is critical to muscle, heart, and nerve functions.
 The portobello mushroom is one of the most nutritious potassium sources, with two-thirds of a cup containing the same potassium range as a banana.

 Mushrooms are an excellent dietary source of fiber, antioxidants, and protein.
 Considering the high levels of ergothioneine and glutathione that have been found in them, mushrooms are essential carriers of antioxidant substances.

 Although different species of fungus have varying levels of these antioxidants in them, researchers have concluded that mushrooms remain the highest edible source of these substances.
-The selenium substance, an antioxidant, makes mushrooms essential for preventing cancer cells.

 How do Dietary Antioxidants Help?